Maitraiyee/Document-Similarity-/readme.md

 * [Instructions](#instructions)

 ## OBJECTIVE
-Finding the closeness between document samples using basics of NLP.
+Finding the similarity between document samples using basics of NLP.
 Implementing basics of text similarity on multiple files and presenting the analysis.

 ## TECHNOLOGIES
 Project is created with: